 FSA Tool #3: Eligible Expense List

 Knowing what expenses are eligible under your plan helps you make the most of your FSA dollars.
 If you are recently new to the plan, or maybe only use the plan for very specific expenses, consider using your plan to purchase over-the-counter (OTC) medications.
-That’s right – under the 2020 CARES Act, OTC medications were made allowable to purchase with your FSA or HSA.
+Under the 2020 CARES Act, OTC medications were made allowable to purchase with your FSA or HSA.
 The legislation which rolled back a years-long rule that previously disallowed OTC medications for reimbursement unless accompanied by a doctor’s note or a prescription.

 Here is an overview of more recent expenses that are now FSA eligible: